jae0/snowcrab/README.md

 # snowcrab

-Utilities to help develop and/or use snowcrab assessment tools in the ecomod framework.
+Utilities to help develop and/or use snowcrab assessment tools in the bio framework.

 Installation: